nickthecook/archyve/README.md

 #### Installing dependencies on Linux

-1. Ensure that you have Docker or Podman and the appropriate `compose` plugins installed
+1. Ensure that you have Docker and the appropriate `compose` plugins installed
 2. Ensure you have [ops](https://github.com/nickthecook/crops?tab=readme-ov-file#installation) installed (download the binary for your platform).
 3. Install [Ollama](https://ollama.com/) and make sure you're running `ollama serve` and that you have the minimum models installed (see section on Ollama further below).